etan18/Obsidian-Notes/Cognitive Science/memory.md

 -   Concluded that _memory consolidation_, or the process of encoding short term memory to long term memory, occurs in the hippocampus
 In comparison to anterograde amnesia, **retrograde amnesia** is the inability to retrieve existing information and memories.

+This also clearly delineated the difference between explicit (or *declarative*) and implicit (or *procedural*) memory.
+HM was not able to form new explicit memories, but was able to learn motor tasks, showing that these are decoupled systems, where explicit memory is housed in the hippocampus.

 **Kim Peek**
 Kim Peek was born without a *corpus callosum*, which caused him to have *Savant Syndrome*, a phenomenon that gives people with mental disabilities extraordinary abilities on specific tasks.
 Peek had an unlimited memory.